niyarrbarman/niyarrbarman.github.io/_pages/about.md

 Hi, I am Niyar R. Barman, currently an M2 student in Interactions de l'Informatique et des Mathématiques pour l'IA at Université de Toulouse.
 I am interested in natural language processing and spend most of my time thinking about how to make large language models reason better.
 I am also curious about mechanistic interpretability and learning CUDA, still very much a beginner but excited to explore and grow in these areas.
 I am open to research and industry opportunities starting after July 2026.

-My research interests include natural language processing, large language models reasoning, mechanistic interpretability, CUDA programming, AI-generated text detection, mathematical reasoning in AI, and discourse analysis.
+My research interests include natural language processing, large language models reasoning, mechanistic interpretability and CUDA programming.

+You can reach out to me at: niyar-r.barman[at]univ-tlse3[.]fr

 # 🔥 News
 - *July 2024*: &nbsp;🎉🎉 Started research internship at IRIT, France